- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Income or gains from buybacks are tax-exempt in the hands of shareholders under section 10(34A) of the Income Tax Act, 1961, to prevent double taxation.
 Shareholders should be aware of the considerations under Section 14A.

 Unlike before, companies now cannot avoid taxation by opting for the buyback route instead of paying dividends.
 After the amendments introduced in the Finance Act 2020, distributing dividends is now a more tax-efficient option for companies as they are not liable to pay tax on dividends.
 Planning a share buyback and want to maximize tax savings?
-Reach out to Tax2win’s tax experts, who navigate through 300+ tax provisions to find the best one for you tailored to your needs.
+Reach out to Tax2win’s tax experts, who navigate through 300+ tax provisions to find the best one for you that is tailored to your needs.
 Get Buyback Tax Consultancy Now!